OWASP/owasp-mastg/docs/contributors/1_How_Can_You_Contribute.md

 Before starting a translation please consider the following:

 - **First of all** contact us on Slack or via email.
+- We need your commitment.
+After the first translation is done, we will ask for your help to translate any new changes, so your translation can remain up to date.
 - We need a second translator who can verify that the English version of the MASVS has been translated properly.
-- Once you are all set, go to your fork and follow [these steps](4_Add_new_Language.md) and create a Pull Request once finished.
+- Once you are all set, go to your fork and follow [these steps](4_Add_new_Language.md).

-> Note that after your translation, we will ask your help to translate any changes as well, so your language can remain up to date.
-Otherwise we can only create a one-time-release.

 ## 🚫 What not to do

 Although we greatly appreciate any and all contributions to the project, there are a few things that you should take into consideration:

-- The document should not be used as a platform for advertisement of commercial tools, companies or individuals.
-Write-ups should be written with free and open-source tools in mind and commercial tools are typically not accepted, unless as a reference in the security tools section.
+- **No advertisement**: The OWASP mobile Security Project cannot be used as a platform for advertisement of commercial tools, companies or individuals.
+Technical content such as the implementation of certain techniques or tests should be written with free and open-source tools in mind.
+Commercial tools are typically not accepted, but might be referenced in some specific cases.
-- Unnecessary self-promotion of tools or blog posts is frowned upon.
-If you have a relation with on of the URLs or tools you are referencing, please state so in the PR so that we can verify that the reference is in line with the rest of the guide.
+- **No unnecessary self-promotion of tools or blog posts**: If you have a relation with one of the URLs or tools you are referencing, please state so in the PR so that we can verify that the reference is in line with the rest of the guide.

-Please be sure to take a careful look at our [Code of Conduct](https://github.com/OWASP/owasp-mstg/blob/master/CODE_OF_CONDUCT.md "Code of Conduct") for all the details.
+Please be sure to take a careful look at our [Code of Conduct](https://github.com/OWASP/owasp-mstg/blob/master/CODE_OF_CONDUCT.md "Code of Conduct") for all the details and [ask us](../../README.md#connect-with-us) in case of doubt.